Audio-Capstone/speaker_recognition/README.md

 On my RHEL 8 box, I also had to download ffmeg binary and add it to my class path.
 It can be downloaded from: https://www.ffmpeg.org/download.html

+## Getting Started

+Navigate to, and run the 'data_processing' notebook or follow steps below to get started via the command line.

 ## Obtaining the Data:

 To build our voice recognition model, we have decided to use the following public dataset: